Virtual WW1 Exhibitions & Collections for Research Online

 This is an online exhibition by the National Army Museum.
 15 pages with photographs and personal accounts, explain the build-up to the German Spring Offensive on 21 March 1918 and the Allied Offensive from 8 August, which became known as the Battles of the Last 100 Days.

 Website: www.nam.ac.uk online exhibitions the Western Front 1918

-See also our page giving links for a wide range of online education resources for teachers and students:
+See also our pages giving links for a wide range of online education resources for teachers, students and researchers: